rebels2638/ScoutingApp2024/README.md

 *Not tested:* OSX

 > [!CAUTION]
-> These commands are not going to certify or sign the built binary, so use the respective platform certification program!
+> These commands will not certify or sign the built binary, so use the respective platform certification program!

 ## Testing

 First, follow the steps in [Building](#building), then just run `flutter run -d [device]`.

-`[device]` may vary depending on where you are going to run it.
-For example running it directly on a Windows Environment is just `flutter run -d windows`
+`[device]` may vary depending on where you run it.
+For example, running it directly on a Windows Environment is just `flutter run -d windows`

 ## Our Team